Hard currency

 In macroeconomics, hard currency, safe-haven currency, or strong currency is any globally traded currency that serves as a reliable and stable store of value.
 Factors contributing to a currency's hard status might include the stability and reliability of the respective state's legal and bureaucratic institutions, level of corruption, long-term stability of its purchasing power, the associated country's political and fiscal condition and outlook, and the policy posture of the issuing central bank.

 Safe haven currency is defined as a currency which behaves like a hedge for a reference portfolio of risky assets conditional on movements in global risk aversion.
 Conversely, a weak or soft currency is one which is expected to fluctuate erratically or depreciate against other currencies.
 Softness is typically the result of weak legal institutions and/or political or fiscal instability.
+Junk currency is even less trusted than soft currency, and has a very low currency value.
+Soft and junk currencies often suffer sharp falls in value.